t-mart/wap/README.rst

   ``string``

 Description
   The name of your packaged addon.
-This name will be used to:

-  - To name the build directories for your addon
-  - To name the ``.zip`` files of your addon as they appear on your system and on Curseforge.
+This name will be used to name the build directories and zip files for your addon (as well as the zip file users download on CurseForge).

+  You can name this anything you want.

 ``wow-versions``
 ^^^^^^^^^^^^^^^^